 Graduates and students whose student accounts are in good standing may request an official copy of their College records.
-The online transcript request form can be accessed via MyChatham.
-Requests will be processed within two business days.
+The link to the online ordering system can be accessed via MyChatham.
+Requests will be processed within three business days.
 A fee of \$3.00 will be charged per transcript ordered.
 An additional processing fee of \$3.00 will be charged for each address where transcripts are sent.
 Students may also have a transcript sent by Fed Ex Express Service (overnight) for a \$20 fee.
 Requests for Fed Ex Express Service must be received by noon for same day pickup.
 Students whose accounts are delinquent cannot receive official transcripts until accounts are paid in full, including late fees and collections costs, if any.